netdata/netdata/docs/guides/monitor/anomaly-detection.md

 - `charts_regex`: Which charts to train against and include in anomaly detection.
 - `charts_to_exclude`: Specific charts, selected by the regex in `charts_regex`, to exclude.
 - `train_every_n`: How often to train the ML models.
-- `train_n_secs`: The amount of historical metrics to train ML models on.
+- `train_n_secs`: The number of historical metrics to train ML models on.
 The default is 4 hours, but if your node doesn't have historical metrics going back that far, consider [changing the metrics retention policy](/docs/store/change-metrics-storage.md).
 - `custom_models`: A way to define custom models that you want anomaly probabilities for, including multi-node or